openshift/microshift/docs/devenv_rhel8.md

 ## Create Development Virtual Machine
 Start by downloading the RHEL 8.6 or above ISO image from the https://developers.redhat.com/products/rhel/download location.
+> RHEL 9.x operating system is not currently supported.

 ### Creating VM
 Create a RHEL 8.x virtual machine with 2 cores, 4096MB of RAM and 40GB of storage.
 Move the ISO image to `/var/lib/libvirt/images` directory and run the following command to create a virtual machine.